yihuitham/GA-Project3-FrontEnd/README.md

 ## Accomplishment

 - Authentication and authorization implemented using JWT and headers
-- Full CRUD control over patient, staff and operation data for Chief user.
+- Full CRUD control over patient, staff and operation data for Chief(admin) user.
 - Staff able to view operation data and edit report

 ## General Approach to Challenges